-I’ll admit, this is quite an odd topic to be brought up on our pet blog, but it is a highly common question for pet parents, especially those who have cats that have “mood swings.”
+I’ll admit, this is quite an odd topic to be brought up on our pet blog, but many of us have cats who seem to constantly have mood swings.

-There have been a number of articles floating around the internet claiming that there is a relation between owning a cat and developing Schizophrenia and a study published in the journal “Schizophrenia Research” claimed that “Cat ownership in childhood has now been reported in three studies to be significantly more common in families in which the child is later diagnosed with schizophrenia or another serious mental illness.”
+I’m sure many of you have heard of the studies that say that there is a relation between owning a cat and developing Schizophrenia.
+Most famously is a study published in the journal “Schizophrenia Research” which claimed that “Cat ownership in childhood has now been reported in three studies to be significantly more common in families in which the child is later diagnosed with schizophrenia or another serious mental illness.”
 So is this something that we cat lovers should be worried about or is this all hype?

 – Frantic grooming usually on the flank or tail which tends to lead to hair loss